deanwedgbury/testRepo/doc/sprint 1/RPM.md

  Sprint 3 goals:

   We will be planning to implement the following features:
   - Create a mobile application so that users can manage their plant on the go

-   In particular,
+  In particular, we plan to implement the following user stories (from PB.md):
   - As a mobile user, I would like to be able to use my device to use the Plant Buddy on my phone, so that I can keep track of my plant while on the go.
 [8/34]